enzosamojedny/enzosamojedny/README.md

 # About Me:
 I'm a full-stack web developer.
-I have strong technical foundations in JS, React, C#, SQL, Node.js, along with practical experience in developing web projects and desktop apps.
+I have strong technical foundations in JS, React, C#, dotnet, SQL, along with practical experience in developing web projects and desktop apps.
 Right now, i'm focusing on applying my acquired C# knowledge into real-life problems and everyday challenges (it's a very fun language!).

 Furthermore, I have a C2 level of English proficiency.